About the host organisations

 Cercle d’Éthique des Affaires (CEA) of France

-The CEA is first and foremost a trusted place where Ethics and Compliance professionals i.e. officers in corporations and organisations come to meet their peers, discuss, benchmark, learn, share, etc. on a confidential basis, in a format especially designed for them –the “Club des Professionnels de l’Éthique” (Ethics and Compliance Professionals Club).
+The CEA is first and foremost a trusted place where Ethics and Compliance professionals i.e. officers in corporations and organisations come to meet their peers, discuss, benchmark, learn, share, etc. on a confidential basis, in various formats especially designed for them.

-The CEA also organizes book reviews with writers in the “Librairie de l’Éthique” (Ethics Book Club).
 The CEA partners with other organisations such as the IBE and ECI.
-In 2013, it became the French Chapter of European Business Ethics Network (EBEN).
+In 2013, it became the French Chapter of European Business Ethics Network.

 Ethics & Compliance Initiative (ECI) of the United States

-ECI is comprised of the Ethics Research Center (ECI), the Ethics & Compliance Association (ECA) and the Ethics & Compliance Certification Institute (ECCI), and is based in Arlington, VA, USA.
+ECI is comprised of the Ethics Research Center (ECI), the Ethics & Compliance Association (ECA) and the Ethics & Compliance Certification Institute (ECCI), and is based in Vienna, VA, USA.

 Institute of Business Ethics (IBE) of the United Kingdom